16 Days Campaign Frequently Asked Questions

 Since 1991, approximately 5,167 organizations in 187 countries have participated in the 16 Days Campaign.
 Any organization, agency, group or individual can participate in the 16 Days Campaign.
 Each year during the campaign, civil society organizations, advocates, activists, women human rights defenders, government agencies, corporate allies and businesses, UN staff, charities, schools, university organizations, service-providers, interest groups, and individuals plan local events and awareness-raising activities focused on gender-based violence.

 Events organized for the 16 Days Campaign take a variety of forms including, but not limited to protests, rallies, marches, art exhibitions, political lobbying, theater performances, vigils, roundtable discussions, film screenings, fundraisers for local domestic violence shelters, letter writing campaigns, workshops, support groups, street theatre, training sessions in schools, media campaigns, and petition signing.
-To see a list of events for the upcoming campaign, see the 2016 Calendar of Campaign Activities.

 Absolutely!
 The international theme is chosen in consultation with women’s human rights advocates around the world each year and reflects issues that we believe are important and widely relevant.
 However, groups are encouraged to use the 16 Days Campaign as an opportunity to work on issues that are the most relevant and pressing in their communities.
 Using the international campaign theme is not a requirement for participating in the campaign, and we encourage all groups to submit information about their activities.